 Jobs in the salon sector have a promising future.
 From now through 2026, job growth is expected to increase by 13%.

 Is the Salon Industry in Serious Risk

-There is no such thing as a guaranteed success in business.
-However, as compared to many other sectors, the salon industry is exhibiting a favorable trend.
-The salon business is continuously expanding, but the services provided are also showing no signs of diminishing.
+There is no such thing as guaranteed success in business.
+However, the salon industry is exhibiting a favorable trend compared to many other sectors.
+The salon business is continuously expanding, but the services provided also show no signs of diminishing.